jamesmontemagno/xamarin-workshop/Xamarin.Android/README.md

 #### Android Setup

-Set the MonkeyFinder.Android as the startup project and select your emulator or device to start debugging.
+Set the MonkeyFinder.Droid as the startup project and select your emulator or device to start debugging.
 With help for deployment head over to our [documentation](https://docs.microsoft.com/xamarin/android/deploy-test/debugging/).

 #### Windows 10 Setup